Analog-based ensembles to characterize turbulent dynamics from observed data: Discussion

 \acknowledgments

+The author has no interests to declare.
 The author wishes to thank S. G Roux for providing the code used for the generation of scale-invariant stochastic processes that is freely available at : https://gitlab.com/sroux67/multivariate-multifractal-field-synthesis.
-This work was supported by the French National Research Agency (ANR-21-CE46-0011-01), within the program ``Appel \`a projets g\'en\'erique 2021''.
+This work was supported by the French National Research Agency under Grant ANR-21-CE46-0011-01, within the program ``Appel \`a projets g\'en\'erique 2021''.